dschrempf/mcmc-date/tutorial/goe/README.md

-# A geological timescale for bacterial evolution and oxygen adaptation -- an mcmc-date tutorial
+# A geological timescale for bacterial evolution and oxygen adaptation -- an McmcDate tutorial

 Read the tutorial [here](tutorial_goe.md) or download the [pdf version](tutorial_goe.pdf)